exonum/exonum-doc/src/get-started/java-binding.md

 [`SLF4J`][slf4j-home] logging APIs.

-Java logging configuration is controlled by the configuration file specified by the [`ejb-log-config-path`](#running-the-node) parameter.
+Java logging configuration is controlled by the configuration file specified by the optional [`ejb-log-config-path`](#running-the-node) parameter.
-If no file is provided, the logs are disabled.
-The Exonum Java package provides an example `log4j-fallback.xml` configuration file that can be found at the installation directory.
+If no file is provided, the default `log4j-fallback.xml` configuration file from the installation directory is used.
 This file allows printing `INFO`-level messages to STDOUT.

 See [`Log4J` documentation][log4j-docs] for more information on